najwadardour4-droid/elearning-dropout-detection/README.md

 These metrics provide a balanced view of model performance, especially for detecting dropout students.

+ Results
-🏆 Results
+ ###  Results Comparison
+Model	Accuracy	Recall	F1-Score
+Logistic Regression	0.72	0.68	0.70
+KNN	0.76	0.71	0.73
+Random Forest	0.84	0.86	0.85
 Random Forest achieved the best overall performance

 It demonstrated stronger recall and F1-score in identifying students at risk of dropout compared to Logistic Regression and KNN

-🛠️ Technologies Used
+ Technologies Used

 Python